 High-Risk Merchant Account Fees

 Although the rates may vary from one provider to the next, high-risk merchant accounts are often significantly more expensive than regular accounts.
-Below are the charges to expect when applying for a high-risk account.
+Below are the merchant account fees to expect when applying for a high-risk account.

 - Set-up fees